slviajero/tinybasic/MANUAL.md

 SET 17 controls the boolean mode of the interpreter.
 With the default value -1 the interpreter behaves like a MS BASIC interpreter.
 True is -1 and NOT -1 is 0.
 The operations NOT, AND, OR are all three bitwise logical operations of 16 bit signed integers.
 SET 17,1 sets the boolean mode to C style logic.
 This was also used by some of the old BASIC interpretes like Apple1, Palo Alto, and Cromeco.
 True is 1 and NOT 1 is 0.
 AND and OR still are bitwise logical operations but NOT behaves like the C logical NOT.
 This setting helps when BASIC programs of older interpreters are used.
 Check out trek.bas in the expamples section.

 SET 18,1 sets the interpreter to integer mode even if if is compiled with HASFLOAT.
 Variables still stay floats internally but values are truncated on store or print.
-The arithmetic stays integer in this mode hence A=1/2 produces A to be 0 but A=1/2\*2 produces A to be 1.
+The arithmetic is integer in this mode hence A=1/2 produces A to be 0 and A=1/2\*2 also produces A to be 0.
 This setting is used for compatibility with some programs of Integer BASICs including the #undef HASFLOAT variants of this interpreter.

 SET 19 controls the behaviour of the random number generator.
 One some BASIC interpreters RND(8) would produce numbers from 0 to 7 (or 7.999999 in floating point BASICs).
 The value 8 is never reached.
 This is the default behaviour.
 Other BASIC would produce numbers in the range from 1 to 8.
 SET 19,1 switches on this mode.